softlayer/sl-ember-modelize/README.md

-# Emberize Model
+# SL-Modelize

-## Take a json object and Emberize it!
+## Take a object and Emberize it!

+* Will recursively look up keys (via the container) on an object and check to see if a model exists that matches that key ** If so the object value for that key will become that model